Arizona travel is a unique experience! Why will it be Most Memorable?

 First let’s look at the high country ranges:

-Mogollon Rim – A geological lift cutting East to West across central Arizona, it runs about 200 miles in length.
-It’s a kind of cliff, but with a gentler slope rising to about 8000 feet - give or take.
+- Mogollon Rim – A geological lift cutting East to West across central Arizona, about 200 miles in length.
+It’s a kind of cliff, but with a gentler slope rising to about 8000 feet.
 On top of the rim are Ponderosa pine forests.
 You’ll find the towns of Payson, Pine, Oak Creek, Strawberry and Sedona along the rim.

-White Mountains – A high country mountainous area in the central Eastern part of Arizona, bordering New Mexico.
+- White Mountains – A high country mountainous area in the central Eastern part of Arizona, bordering New Mexico.
 It forms the mountains above the Eastern section of the Mogollon Rim.
-The Fort Apache Reservation is located in much of the White Mountain area.
+The Fort Apache Reservation is located there.
 Mount Baldy is the highest summit at 11,400 ft.
 Pine Top-Lakeside, Greer, Springerville, Heber-Overgaard and Whiteriver are all notable towns there.

-San Francisco Peaks – This range North of Flagstaff has Arizona’s highest mountain - Mount Humphrey’s, at 12,633 ft.
-Arizona Snowbowl, a ski recreation area, is located in this range.
-Four climate zones are included there: Ponderosa pine forest, mixed conifer forest, subalpine conifer forest, and alpine tundra.
+- San Francisco Peaks – This range North of Flagstaff has Arizona’s highest mountain: Mount Humphrey’s, at 12,633 ft.
+Arizona Snowbowl, a ski recreation area, is located here.
+Four climate zones are within: Ponderosa pine forest, mixed conifer forest, subalpine conifer forest, and alpine tundra.

 All the wondrous Sky Islands:

-Catalina Mountains – Officially the Santa Catalina Mountains.
+- Catalina Mountains – Officially the Santa Catalina Mountains.
 They edge the North and Northeast side of Tucson.
 A gorgeous backdrop to this city!
 The highest point, and a popular desert heat escape, is Mount Lemmon.
-At 9,157 feet there can be as much as a 30 degree temperature drop!
+At 9,157 feet there can be as much as a 30 degree temperature drop from the desert floor below!
 The village at the top is Summerhaven, year-round population about 40.
 Nearby is the Southernmost ski area in the U.S. mainland: Mount Lemmon Ski Valley.

-Santa Rita Mountains – About 40 miles Southeast of Tucson, almost a 2 hour drive from Tombstone AZ.
+- Santa Rita Mountains – About 40 miles Southeast of Tucson, almost a 2 hour drive from Tombstone Arizona.
 The highest peak is Mount Wrightson, a popular hiking challenge at 9,453 feet.
-You can drive part-way up to trail-heads at Bog Springs Campground, Madera Picnic Area, or the Madera Ampitheatre.
-You can make it a loop part of the way also, and option for 13 mile hike or a 10.
+Drive part-way up: trail-heads at Bog Springs Campground, Madera Picnic Area, or the Madera Ampitheatre.
+Make it a loop part of the way also, and option for 13 mile hike or a 10.

-Chiricahua Mountains - Located in the most Southeastern part of the state, other localized mountain ranges are attached/ nearby: Pedregosa Mountains, Swisshelm Mountains, and the Dos Cabezas Mountains.
+- Chiricahua Mountains – In the most Southeastern part of the state.
+Other localized mountain ranges are attached/ nearby: Pedregosa Mountains, Swisshelm Mountains, and the Dos Cabezas Mountains.
 Fort Bowie National Historic Site is located here.
-Many indigenous cultures lived in the area over centuries past, including Chiricahua Apaches - for who it’s named.
-The highest point is Chiricahua Peak, 9,759 feet.
-There are many hiking and camping possibilities.
+Many indigenous cultures lived in the area over centuries past, including Chiricahua Apaches, for who it’s named.
+The highest point is Chiricahua Peak at 9,759 feet.
+You’ll find many hiking and camping possibilities.
 The area goes from desert grasslands up to Ponderosa pine and Douglas fir.

-Pinaleño Mountains – This amazing range adjacent to Safford takes you through climate zones as if you were traveling from Mexico to Canada!
-Via an almost continuously paved roadway, you can make your way almost to the top.
+- Pinaleño Mountains – This amazing range adjacent to Safford takes you through climate zones as if you’re traveling not only Arizona, but as if from Mexico to Canada!
+Via an almost continuously paved roadway, make your way almost to the top.
 Quite a trip!
-With some stunning views along the way.
+Get some stunning views along the way.
 The high point, Mount Graham is 10,720 feet.

-Rincon Mountains – This range borders the Eastern edge of Tucson, making another beautiful scenic city background.
+- Rincon Mountains – This range borders the Eastern edge of Tucson, making another beautiful scenic city background.
 Much of the area is within Saguaro National Park East.
-The entrance has a driving loop and visitor center.
-But the majority of the mountains is wilderness area with primitive camping and hiking.
+That park’s entrance has a driving loop and visitor center.
+But the majority of the mountain range is wilderness area with primitive camping and hiking.
 It’s also encompassed by Coronado National Forest.

-Mingus Mountain – In the Black Hills Mountains, it separates Cottonwood and Jerome from Prescott Valley and Prescott.
-It's elevation is 7,818 feet.
-But it's not the tallest mountain in the Black Hills.
-Woodchute Mountain, 4 miles to the North, is 7,844 feet.
+- Mingus Mountain – In the Black Hills Mountains, it separates Cottonwood and Jerome from Prescott Valley and Prescott.
+Elevation of 7,818 feet.
+Just probably the most well-known.
+But not the tallest mountain in the Black Hills.
+Woodchute Mountain, four miles to the North, is 7,844 feet.

-Cerbat Mountains – A small range North of Kingman.
+- Cerbat Mountains – A small range North of Kingman.
 The highest point is Mount Tipton at 7,148 feet.
-It's a rugged area, with not many designated trails.
+A rugged area, with not many designated trails.
+But it’s the highest range in that area.
 Some old mining roads and washes can be followed to access the peak.

-Baboquivari Mountains – 50 miles Southwest of Tucson, this is a wilderness area that borders the Eastern edge of the Tohono O’odham Nation.
+- Baboquivari Mountains – 50 miles Southwest of Tucson, a wilderness area bordering the Eastern edge of the Tohono O’odham Nation.
 Baboquivari Peak is very sacred to the Tohono O’odham people.
-It’s the place of the birth and residence of the creator, Iʼitoi.
+It’s the birth-place and residence of the creator, Iʼitoi.
 It’s also the highest peak, very distinctive in appearance, at 7,730 feet.